 University students demonstrate for reforms to Bangladesh's "unfair and discriminatory" government job quota system in Dhaka on April 11.
 Bangladesh's ruling Awami League party has come criticism from the Asian Human Rights Commission over a reportedly deteriorating rights situation.
 (Photo by Piyas Biswas)

 A prominent rights watchdog has accused Bangladesh's ruling government of human rights abuses and for diminishing basic freedoms in the South Asian nation.

-"Bangladesh's human rights situation has alarmingly deteriorated over the past years, and it tends to get worse," Hong Kong-based Asian Human Rights Commission (AHRC) said in a statement
+"Bangladesh's human rights situation has alarmingly deteriorated over the past years, and it tends to get worse," Hong Kong-based Asian Human Rights Commission (AHRC) said in a statement on July 26.

 The rights watchdog referred to recent incidents — a police crackdown on university students demanding reform to the government's job quota system, and an attack on a former editor of a newspaper linked to the opposition Bangladesh Nationalist party by student activists of the ruling party.

 "The government has the mandate to take necessary steps to keep law and order to ensure safety of citizens and development of the country.
 A section of people in and outside the country are envious of our success, so they are trying to tarnish the image of the government."